sparvu/kb/docs/mapping.md

  * model: in this case is the same as the device name: G01-IAQ
  * protocol: this device uses MODBUS-RTU

-Summarising these we will define a new object, called tongdy_g01, to map the vendor and the hardware device model to the new object.
+We will define a new object, called tongdy_g01, to map all collected information, from vendor to the hardware device model, protocol.

 ### The message